 I’d like to thank Ashlyn, my classmates and sir French chef slash teacher extraordinaire for having patience and a sense of humor, and I’d like to congratulate myself for successfully semi learning how to bake bread like a Parisian.
 With my own hands!
 In the (almost) springtime in Paris!
 On a beautiful day!

-And even if you don’t have a chance to learn how make your own baguette in Paris, throw some 60s French Pop on Pandora, open a bottle of wine, drink it, follow my poor cooking instructions and see what happens.
+And even if you don’t have a chance to learn how make your own baguette in Paris, throw some 60s French Pop on Spotify, open a bottle of wine, drink it, follow my poor cooking instructions and see what happens.
 Santé!